CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/10-document-intelligence.md

 You are now ready to analyze a receipt for the fictitious Northwind Traders retail company.

-1. Select [**https://aka.ms/mslearn-receipt**](https://aka.ms/mslearn-receipt) to download and and save the sample document to your computer.
+1. Select [**https://aka.ms/mslearn-receipt**](https://aka.ms/mslearn-receipt) to download and save the sample document to your computer.
 Open the folder

    ![](media/lab10-05.png).